LeHuman/CS528/HW3/report/Report.md

 The receiver can then run calculations on this matrix, encoding their own values to be used in calculations where applicable.

 Finally the receiver sends back the final calculation to the sender.

+## Running

+The source for this part is a Jupyter Notebook.
+Run each cell in order.

 ## 512 bit key